NicoEvgl/eScore/README.md

 # eScore

-Live eSport matches, all results and standings from your best eSport competitions.
+Live eSport matches, all results and standings from eSport competitions.